Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/README.md

 ## [Installing kubeadm, kubelet and kubectl](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl)

-You will install these packages on all of your machines:
+You will install these packages on all of your nodes:

 `kubeadm`, `kubelet`& `kubectl`

-These instructions are for Kubernetes v1.32.
+These instructions are for debian based Linux OS for Kubernetes v1.32.

 Update the apt package index and install packages needed to use the Kubernetes apt repository:
 ```bash